 Reading, Mathematics, and Writing Competency

 Before students are admitted to Calvin's Professional Education Program, they must demonstrate competency in reading, mathematics, and writing.
 These tests are typically passed during a student's first or second year at Calvin.
-They must be passed before a student is permitted to take 300-level education courses such as EDUC 302 and 303 (this policy is waived for the fall 2014 semester).
-Students planning to take 300-level education courses next spring should attempt the PRE or ACT during fall 2014.
+They must be passed before a student is permitted to take 300-level education courses such as EDUC 302 and 303 (this policy is waived for the spring 2015 semester, but will be reinstated for fall 2015).
 Students may retake section(s) that they fail as many times as necessary.
 Students who were very close to passing may be eligible to appeal to begin EDUC 302-303.

 The following methods may be used to demonstrate competency in each area: